bansallab/INoDS-model/README.md

 Copyright 2017 Pratha Sah and Shweta Bansal.

 INoDS is free software made available under the MIT License.
-For details see the LICENSE file
+For details see the LICENSE file.